 It was the glorious era of stirrup pants and gravity-defying bangs, and our mild, midwestern suburb had become the backdrop for a showdown of wild west proportions.
 At least that’s how it felt when I stepped onto the windswept playground and met the steely gaze of my newfound arch nemesis.
 Granted that she and I had been friends from first grade through just days before, but those longstanding loyalties now meant nothing.
 What’s true in the hive was proving true of the fifth grade spelling bee finals: there could be only one queen bee, and neither she nor I were going down without a fight.

 It doesn’t matter who won (for the record, it was not her).
 Our rivalry was superseded by the fact that she and I were the only Indian American girls in our class.
 There was one other child of Indian immigrants, but sadly for him, he was ousted during a preliminary round by the likes of ‘cauliflower’ or ‘chinchilla.’
 He coulda been a contender.
 In fact, he started out as the one to contend with, because he had won the spelling bee when we were in fourth grade.

 Photo: Reuters/Kevin Lamarque

-Much has been made of the fact that 11 of the past 15 National Spelling Bee champions have been children of Indian immigrants, and longtime observers joke that Indian American kids are to spelling what East Africans are to long distance running.
+Much has been made of the fact that eleven of the past fifteen National Spelling Bee champions have been children of Indian immigrants, and longtime observers joke that Indian American kids are to spelling what East Africans are to long distance running.
 At best, the comparison speaks to the intensity of the National Spelling Bee, the endurance it requires, and the years of practice needed to excel.
 At worst, it perpetuates the myth of the model minority.

 All this lead me to wonder about a seemingly unrelated (though potentially parallel) phenomenon that I began noting while I was living in India in 2005-06.
 Namely, the ever growing number of horrible Indian spellers.